What can the Church do in the public forum? The only thing the Church was ever meant to do: announce the kingdom.

 In 2016, he was appointed vice principal of St. Stephen’s House, Oxford, and Charles Marriott Director of Pastoral Studies, as well as an affiliate member of the faculty of theology at the University of Oxford.

 He is now the residentiary canon of Brecon Cathedral in mid-Wales, with primary responsibility for pastoral care, community engagement, and formation.
+Mark is also the founder of Convivium, an initiative to encourage churches to explore ways of connecting their ministry to conserving local natural landscapes and heritage, and promoting local communities.

 Mark has published four books: On Consumer Culture, Identity, the Church and the Rhetorics of Delight (Reading Augustine.
 Bloomsbury), Rescuing the Church from Consumerism (SPCK), Eloquent Wisdom: Rhetoric, Cosmology and Delight in the Theology of Augustine of Hippo (Brepols), and Stewards of God’s Delight: Becoming Priests of the New Creation (Cascade).